#1: Where can I find the string and cable length of my bow?

 #34: How hard is it to tune a Darton bow?

 Tuning your bow for optimum performance is very easy with a Darton bow.
 The first thing you need to do is check the axle to axle dimension to be sure it’s correct and be sure your limbs are adjusted evenly.
-Be sure the limb bolt locking set screw is loose.
+Be sure the limb bolt locking set screws and limb pocket screws are loose.
 Next, count the number of turns it takes to tighten the limbs to the riser.
-Back your limbs out evenly to the desired adjustment you want.
-Check to see if your bow needs tuning.
-This is done by visually checking the alignment of your power cables with the tune marks on the cam.
-If the cables are centered between the tune marks, nothing needs to be done.
-If the cables are not centered correctly, you will need access to a bow press so you can adjust your cables accordingly to achieve correct alignment with the tune marks.
+Back your limbs out evenly to the desired adjustment you want, and re-tighten all screws.
+Next, check to see if your bow needs tuning.
+This is done by checking the axle-to-axle measurement to see if it matches the specs for your bow.
+Next, visually check the alignment of your power cables with the tune marks on the cam.
+If the cables are centered between the tune marks and the axle-to-axle measurement is correct, nothing needs to be done.
+If the axle measurement is off or the cables are not centered correctly, you will need access to a bow press so you can adjust your cables and/or bowstring accordingly to achieve correct bow tune.
 A more detailed procedure is included on the Tech Bulletin included with your bow, and is also shown on this web site.
 If the cables are correctly aligned with your tune marks, the stored energy is optimized and nock travel is straight and level.

 Tuning for best arrow flight is very easy once you have your bow tuned for optimum performance.
 With straight and level nock travel you set your arrow on your rest and nock it perpendicular to the bowstring.
-Some archers prefer to nock their arrow high because this is what they have had to do with most other bows.
+Some archers prefer to nock their arrow high because this is what they have had to do with most other bows, this could cause a problem when trying to get a bullet hole paper tuning.
 If you decide to nock your arrow high, it’s recommended that you don’t go more than 3/16” high.
-Once you have your arrow nocked on the bowstring, adjust your arrow rest so it lines up with the bowstring when viewed from the shooting position, with the bowstring approx 3/16” to the left of the center of the grip (right-hand shooter).
+Once you have your arrow nocked on the bowstring, adjust your arrow rest so it lines up with the bowstring when viewed from the shooting position, with the bowstring approx. 3/16” to the left of the center of the grip (right-hand shooter).
 This should give you good arrow flight.
 If you prefer to paper tune you will find there is very little left to do.

 #35: What is a DualSync Cam bow?